 The chemotherapy drug most often used with radiotherapy is capecitabine, which is taken as a tablet.

 Radiotherapy and chemoradiotherapy can cause some short and longer-term side effects but these are often mild.
 Side effects include:

 If you have chemoradiotherapy, you may also get side effects from the chemotherapy.
-Read more about the side effects of chemotherapy.

 Your medical team will carefully plan your treatment to reduce the risk of any side effects, and there are ways to manage side effects.

 You might want to write down any questions you have for your doctor to take with you so you don’t forget to ask them.
 You may also want to take someone with you when you see your doctor so they can write down the answers and any important information.